Yorafa/coursenote/public/content/cmu15445/2 Modern SQL.md

 - `MAX(...)`
 - `GROUP BY`: Project tuples into subsets and calculate aggregates against each subset.
   - Non-aggregated values in `SELECT` output clause must appear in `GROUP BY` clause.
 - `HAVING`: Filters results based on aggregation computation.
-Like a WHERE clause for a GROUP BY.
-And can't used as named.
+Like a WHERE clause but used for a GROUP BY.

 ## String / Date / Time Operations